ex-punctis/abstract-art-cppn/README.md

 TensorFlow.js utilizes WebGL to make calculations faster.
 It can also use CPU only, but you'll get much better framerates on a GPU-equipped device.

+Edit (2020-03-01): I added vanilla_js.html which uses only plain js without any libraries.

 ## Acknowledgements

 The following two resources introduced me to abstract art generation with CPPNs.